deco3500-2017/Team-Unfit/README.md

 - Alvin Lo - Designer.
 Makes sures that every team member agrees on a single decision.
 Handles the designing and testing part of the project.

 Team handles poor performance and resolve conflicts:
+Conflict arises:
+Identify and understand the problem as a team.
+Be considerate of team members’ feelings.
+Establish a solution to satisfy all team members and document the issue, including time and date.
+Conflict is not resolved:
+Iterate the previous process to establish a different solution.
+If an agreement is not met, then, The final decision will be made by the scrum master, from a neutral position.
+If conflicts arise regarding the same topic, after the scrum master has made their decision, then, A tutor will be consulted.
+The issue will try to be resolved again with the tutor’s advice, and peer assessment may be requested if necessary